 If you have had to take time off work due to sciatica, you should aim to return to work as soon as possible.

 Many people find that using either hot or cold compression packs helps to reduce pain.
-You can make your own cold compression pack by wrapping a package of frozen food in a towel.
+You can make your own cold compression pack by wrapping a pack of frozen peas in a towel.
 Hot compression packs are usually available from larger pharmacies.
-You may find it effective to use one type of pack after another.
+You may find it effective to use one type of pack followed by the other.

 The long-term use of NSAIDs as a method of controlling pain is not usually recommended because they can cause problems with your stomach and digestive system, such as ulcers or internal bleeding.